Deenyul/wanted-queries/README.md

 # Wanted Queries

-This protect is to create a web form that will generate the text as if to submit to the NCIC to add, edit, or delete a warrant.
+This project is to create a web form that will generate the text as if to submit to the NCIC to add, edit, or delete a warrant.

 It is assumed that if incorrect entry occurs, the proper error message will be displayed to assist the user in correcting their mistakes.